Post-postmodernism: Modernism and postmodernism

-Since the late 1990s there has been a small but growing feeling both in popular culture and in academia that postmodernism "has gone out of fashion."
-However, there have been few formal attempts to define and name the era succeeding postmodernism, and none of the proposed designations has yet become part of mainstream usage.
+Since the late 1990s, there has been a small but growing feeling both in popular culture and in academia that postmodernism "has gone out of fashion."
+There have been attempts to formulate alternatives to postmodernism, and one of them, Immersionism has entered a number of art history books, but none of the proposed designations has yet become part of mainstream usage.

-Definitions
+The post-postmodern era

 Consensus on what constitutes an era can not be easily achieved while that era is still in its early stages.
-However, a common theme of current attempts to define post-postmodernism is emerging as one where faith, trust, dialogue, performance, and sincerity can work to transcend postmodern irony.
+However, a common theme of current attempts to define post-postmodernism is emerging as one where dialogue, environmental engagement, sincerity, trust and faith can work to transcend postmodern irony.
 The following definitions, which vary widely in depth, focus, and scope, are listed in the chronological order of their appearance.